lucrussell/notes/_posts/2018-02-18-ethereum-dev-quick-reference.md

 Use a tool like this [Line Break Removal Tool](https://www.textfixer.com/tools/remove-line-breaks.php) to remove newlines.

-Compile with (in a terminal session, not geth console):
+Compile (in a terminal session, not geth console):

     $ echo "var testOutput=`solc --optimize --combined-json abi,bin,interface Test.sol`" > test.js